GRANTS & AWARDS

 Foresight Fellowship

 “The Foresight Fellowship is a one-year program committed to giving change-makers the support to accelerate their bold ideas into the future.
 Our mission is to catalyze collaboration among leading young scientists, engineers, and innovators who are working on emerging new technologies that have the power to transform society….
 Fellows are invited to engage in events, connect with fellows and mentors, and help each other succeed with their endeavors.”
 They have programs in space and “existential hope.”
-Contact the organization for 2025 cycle information.
+Applications for the 2027 cohort close July 31, 2026.

 NASA Internship Programs

 “NASA’s internship programs provide training, mentoring, and career development opportunities while working with the best science, engineering, financial, information technology and business minds in the world.”
-This program is continuing in 2025 with deadlines on May 16 and September 12 for upcoming groups.
+Upcoming deadlines: Summer 2026 internships are due February 27, 2026 and Fall 2026 internships are due May 22, 2026.
+Check the website frequently for a variety of other opportunities.

 Linus Pauling Distinguished Postdoctoral Fellowship